And Thy Own Soul a Sword Shall Pierce

 Indeed, her presentation of the infant Jesus in the Temple was a pre-presentation of her sacrificial offering for the expiation of sin on Calvary in union with her Son’s pre-presentation of his self-sacrifice on the Cross at the Last Supper.
 The fruit of Mary’s womb (her offering of peace and reconciliation) was the Lamb of God who came to take away the sins of the world.
 Jesus offered Himself as the ultimate propitiation of sin, but he chose to do so in union with his blessed mother.
 Our Lord chose to be “made of a woman” so that she should have an active priestly role to perform as a member of His Mystical Body.

-Thus, her sorrow for the Godman (the most perfect and pleasing oblation offered up to God the Father for the sins of the world) temporally appeased God’s justice.
+Thus, Mary’s sorrow for the God-man (the most perfect and pleasing oblation offered up to God the Father for the sins of the world) temporally appeased God’s justice.
 It was under the shadow of the cross that Mary consecrated her firstborn and only Son to God when she presented the infant Jesus in the Temple in commemoration of Abraham’s consent to offer up Isaac as a fragrant oblation (Gen 22:1-19).
 Fittingly, it was on this occasion Simeon prophesied that a sword would also pierce her soul.
 The prophecy was fulfilled at the instant the soldier pierced Jesus’ side with his lance, drawing out blood and water, which represent justification and regeneration, symbolically marking the birth of the Church (Jn 19:34).
+This incident on Golgotha happened after Jesus had redefined Mary’s motherhood from the Cross and designated her Mother of the Church, just before he drank the fourth (Hallel) Passover cup (Cup of Consummation) of the sacrificial wine of his wedding banquet on the Cross, which he deferred from drinking at the Last Supper, and gave up his spirit, having consummated the new nuptial covenant between God and redeemed humanity (Jn 19:26-30).

-For what credit is it if, when you sin and are beaten for it,
+suffering unjustly.
+For what credit is it if, when you sin and are beaten for it, you

 1 Peter 2, 19-21